ShangShungFoundation/django-manage-it/README.md

 ###Incident Management App

 * Tightly integrated with Assets Inventory app.
+* Broad definition of incident (for example lending)
 * Incident submission
 * Automatic evaluation of incident priority based on impact and urgency metrics
 * Incident Follow Up - keep track of all changes of state and observations following incident